“Come unto me, all ye that labour, and are heavy-laden, and I will give you rest.”

 HEALING & RECONCILIATION “Is any man sick among you?
 Let him bring in the priests of the church, and let them pray over him, anointing him with oil in the name of the Lord.”
 St James 5:14

 Anointing is an opportunity to receive prayer whether one is physically or feeling spiritually debilitated.
 The priest gently lays hands and anoints with the Oil of Infirmorum those who present themselves in faith to receive prayer, either for themselves or for someone else, with the intention that God’s will be done; there is no guarantee of a miracle!

 Any person who would like to enquire about the Christian Faith, or who would like to discuss spiritual matters with a priest are invited to make an appointment with our Mission Clergy.
 The Sacrament of Reconciliation (Confession) is also available to all Baptised persons irrespective of denomination if they do not properly belong to an existing parochial ministry.

-FUNERALS, MEMORIALS & REQUIEMS Our Mission Clergy are experienced and sensitive funeral officiants and are happy to conduct the funerals of lapsed Christians, those with some faith or none and even act as civil celebrants if only to ensure the proper conduct of a loved ones memorial service.
+FUNERALS, MEMORIALS & REQUIEMS Our Mission Clergy are experienced and sensitive funeral officiants and are happy to conduct the funerals of lapsed Christians, those with some faith or none to ensure the proper conduct of a loved ones memorial service.